Last update Oct. 30, 2024

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-There are very few bibiographical references which are also very old, and it is sold in few countries.
+Product with very few bibliographic references and very old, marketed in few countries.

-The occasional use or minimal doses of antihistamines, even first generation, is considered safe during breastfeeding (So 2010), with low frequency of side effects, which are also mild (Ito 1993), so the occasional use of buclizine to avoid travel sickness can be considered compatible with breastfeeding.
+The occasional or minimal use of antihistamines, even first generation ones, is considered safe during lactation (So 2010), detecting a low frequency of side effects, which are also mild (Ito 1993), so the occasional use of Buclizine to prevent motion sickness during a trip can be considered compatible with breastfeeding.

-Buclizine preparations associated with various medications during breastfeeding are not recommended and there is no evidence that it is effective in treating vertigo or migraines or other conditions.
+Buclizine preparations associated with various drugs are not recommended during lactation, nor is there evidence that it is effective in treating vertigo or migraine or other conditions.

-Monitor drowsiness and the adequate feeding of the infant if this medicine is used during breastfeeding.
+Monitor drowsiness and adequate infant feeding if this drug is used during lactation.